chrisreddy1/NIST-Assessment/README.md

   - No formal information security policy
   - There is no data governance policies or information classificaDon

-- Cyber Security detection and response:
+- Cybersecurity detection and response:
   - There is no detection or response capability
   - The IT team responds to alerts from the anti-virus (Microsoft Defender)
   - No SIEM in place

 - Security Education and Awareness:
   - All employees are required to do an induction web training module.
-The module includes basic instructions about cyber security.
+The module includes basic instructions about cybersecurity.

   </details>
 ------